AntArch/wardley-landscapes/README.md

 I'm attempting to reframe Simon Wardley's approach in two broad ways:

 1. Many of Simon's examples are embedded in software development, yet the "Wardley Maps" rationale is based on a purely business need.
 I feel the software driven metaphor dilutes the impact of the approach.
-This
-2. approach terms of knowledge and maturity.
+2. I think the approach is a way of faceting the multidimensional nature of businesses (most notably in terms of knowledge and maturity).
+I want to expand on this and generalize it.

 I have a long standing obsession with data quality.
 I also believe that the current focus on *Open Data* is an appropriate vehicle to drive improvements in data quality.
 The McKinsey Global Institute report [-@mckinsey_open_2013] which examined the economic impact of Open Data came to similar conclusions: whilst estimating that globally open data could be worth a minimum of $3 trillion annually there is a recognition that there are some challenges and opportunities particularly in terms of skills and quality.